IoannisPapadakis/qss/probability_and_the_enigma_machine.md

 ## 4. Crib 340, 17%
 ## 5. Hut 6 210, 20%
 ##
-## In practice, German procedural flaws (rather than crytographic weaknesses)
+## In practice, German procedural flaws (rather than cryptographic weaknesses)
 ## and capturing the hardware enabled Allied forces to break the code in WWII.
 ## This is akin to the probability problem of drawing a red marble
 ## from a sack of 3 red marbles and 7 white marbles